 Retirement pay calculations are further complicated by the possibility you may receive Disability Pay.
-As this is not guaranteed and the amount is not known until the disability rating is determined by the VA, it recommended to view this pay as a bonus and not guaranteed.
+As this is not guaranteed and the amount is not known until the disability rating is determined by the VA, it is recommended to view this pay as a bonus and not guaranteed.
 It is added for knowledge.
+You may also choose to not include any potential retirement pay when estimating future civilian salary.